-In many rich countries, an abundance of food means that vast quantities of edible food end up in the trash.
+In many rich countries, food overabundance leads to vast quantities of still edible food ending up in the trash.
 Bread and pastries are among the most frequently thrown away.
-You can read about the reasons for this in this blog post here: Why is so much bread thrown away?
+You can read about the reasons for this in this article:

-These same challenges often lead many bakeries to use their own left over bread as an ingredient in new recipes.
-Typically, unsold bread is either dried, mashed or made into bread syrup.
+These same challenges often lead many bakeries to use their own “leftover” bread as an ingredient in new recipes.
+Typically, unsold bread is either dried, mashed, or made into bread syrup.

 Leftover bread and pastries are just as often processed into animal feed.
-Depending on the size of the farm selling the surplus, the buyers are either regional farmers or commercial feed producers.
+Depending on the size of the farm selling the surplus, the buyers are either regional farmers or commercial feed manufacturers.
 Due to uncertain data, the amount of bread used for animal feed production cannot be accurately calculated.